-The SteriPEN Ultra is one of the most useful items I've picked up all year.
-It uses UV light to purify 1L of water in 90 seconds without any pumping, squeezing, or chemicals, which is really nice.
+The SteriPEN Ultra uses UV light to purify 1L of water in 90 seconds without any pumping, squeezing, or chemicals, which is really nice.
 It’s light, compact, and it has a USB rechargeable battery that will filter 50L of water per charge (that’s about 4-5 days worth of water for two people).
-All in all, it’s one of the easiest and most convenient water purifiers I’ve ever used.
+It's great for the backcountry, but also international travel.

 The Camp Chef Everest 2-Burner Stove is a great cooker for car camping.
 It has a push button igniter, simmer control, each burner kicks out a ton of heat, it’s easy to clean, and it packs away nicely.
 That’s pretty much everything you want for a great cookout in the backcountry.